The other pages are:

 - Tragic Villain: Harmony spent most of high school as the Alpha Bitch but she was actually getting nicer in the days leading to graduation.
 But on that day she was made a vampire and the nice person she really was vanished forever.
 However, she's still nicer than most vampires, see Affably Evil above.

-- Unholy Matrimony: Tried to have one with Spike in Seasons 4 and 5 but he's too hung up over Buffy.
+- Unholy Matrimony: Tried to have one with Spike in Seasons 4 and 5 but he never cared about her in the former season, and was too hung up over Buffy in the latter.

 - Unknown Rival: Started thinking she was this to Buffy in Season 5, but the Slayer